FundedByMe/django-mangopay/docs/api.rst

 ===================================

 This library is a wrapper of the Mangopay API as described `here
 <http://docs.mangopay.com/api-references/>`_.
-Each of the API calls listed here
+Each of the API calls provided
-are described with how to match them.
+are shown with an explaination of how to use them.

 Access
 ------